Arjun Modhwadia

-Arjun Modhwadia is an Indian National Congress politician from Porbandar Gujarat, India.
+Arjun Modhwadia is a former Indian National Congress politician from Porbandar Gujarat, India.
 He was the Leader of the Opposition in the Gujarat Legislative Assembly from 2004 to 2007.
 He had been a president of Gujarat Pradesh Congress Committee (GPCC), the Gujarat wing of Indian National Congress from 2 March 2011 to 20 December 2012.

+In March 2024, he quit the Congress Party and joined the BJP.

 Early life and career

-Arjun Modhwadia was born at Modhwada, a village near Porbandar, on 17 February 1957.
-His schooling was at government primary school of the village.
-He graduated with a mechanical engineering degree from Lukhdhirji Engineering College in Morbi.
-He became Senate member of Saurashtra University as a Registered Graduate constituency representative in 1982 to 2002.
-In 1988 he also became a member of the Executive Council of the university.
-He worked as an assistant engineer with the Gujarat Maritime Board for 10 years.
+Arjun Modhwadia was born in a Gujarati family at Modhwada, a village near Porbandar, on February 17, 1957.
+He graduated from Lukhdhirji Engineering College in Morbi with a mechanical engineering degree in 1982.
+He became a Senate and Syndicate member of Saurashtra University as a Registered Graduate constituency representative from 1982 to 2002.
+In 1988, he also joined the university's executive council.
+Throughout his tenure, he actively contributed to improving educational quality at the university.
+He was an assistant engineer with the Gujarat Maritime Board for approximately nine years.
 He left his job in 1993 and entered politics.
-He is married to Hiraben and has a son and a daughter.

-He is associated with Maldevji Odedra Smarak Trust, Dr. Viram Godhania Mahila Arts, Commerce, Home Science and Computer Science College since 1988.
-He is a president of Gramya Bharati High School, Bayavadar since 2002 and a trustee of Sorath Kshay Nivaran Samiti, Keshod; an organization working for Tuberculosis patients, since 2004.
+While actively serving in politics and social service, he obtained an LLB from Gujarat University in 2012 to enhance his knowledge.

+Personal Life

+Born on February 17, 1957, in Modhvada village, Porbandar, Shri Arjunbhai grew up in a humble farming family with two brothers and two sisters.
+Shri Arjunbhai Modhwadia is the founder and managing trustee of the Maldevji Odedara Memorial Trust, which promotes education.
+He also serves as a Trustee and Joint Secretary at Shardapeeth Vidyasabha, Dwarka, under the guidance of Shankaracharya Maharaj.

 Political career

 He joined Indian National Congress in 1997.
 In 2002, he contested assembly election and won.
 In 2002, he became a member of Delimitation Commission of India for Gujarat (Parliamentary and Assembly constituencies).
 He was also appointed a member of the Estimate Committee.
 He was the Leader of the Opposition of Gujarat Legislative Assembly from 2004 to 2007.

 He was re-elected in 2007 and from 2008 to 2009 he was also the chairman of the media committee and Chief Spokesperson of GPCC.
-On 2 March 2011, he was selected as a 27th president of GPCC.
+On 2 March 2011, he was selected as the 27th president of Gujarat Pradesh Congress Committee.

 He also resigned from the post of president of GPCC on 20 December 2012 following defeat.
 He again lost in assembly election in 2017 against Bharatiya Janata Party (BJP) candidate Babu Bokhiria.
 He was elected from Porbandar constituency again in 2022 Gujarat Legislative Assembly election as an INC candidate defeating his nearest rival and BJP candidate Babu Bokhiria.

-Controversy

-In November 2012, he was served with a show cause notice from Election Commission for calling Narendra Modi, a Monkey.